input-output-hk/jormungandr/doc/concepts/network.md

 The p2p policy provides some more fine control on how to handle nodes flagged as not behaving as expected (see the list of data collected).

-It currently works as a 3 levels: possible contact, quarantined, forgotten.
+It currently works as a 4 levels: trusted, possible contact, quarantined, forgotten.
-Each new gossip will create a new entry in the list of possible contact.
+Each gossip about a new node will create a new entry in the list of possible contact.
 Then the policy, based on the logged data associated to this node, may decide to put this node in quarantine for a certain amount of time.

-At the end of this time the node may decide one of the following: keep it quarantined, make it a possible contact again or forget about it.
+Trusted nodes are the ones to which we were able to connect successfully.
+A connectivity report against those nodes will make them transition to the possible contact level, while a successful connection attempt will promote them again to trusted.

 The changes from one level to another is best effort only.
 Applying the policy may be costly so the node applies the policy only on the node it is interested